discordjs/guide/guide/popular-topics/permissions.md

 // returns true if any of the member's roles is exactly named "Mod"
 ```

-If you want to enhance this system slightly, you can include the guild owner by comparing the executing member's ID with `message.guild.ownerId`.
+If you want to enhance this system slightly, you can include the guild owner by comparing the executing member's ID with `interaction.guild.ownerId`.

-To include permission checks like `ADMINISTRATOR` or `MANAGE_GUILD`, keep reading as we will cover Discord Permissions and all their intricacies in the following sections.
+To include permission checks like `Administrator` or `ManageGuild`, keep reading as we will cover Discord Permissions and all their intricacies in the following sections.

 ## Terminology

 * Permission: The ability to execute a certain action in Discord
 * Overwrite: Rule on a channel to modify the permissions for a member or role
-* Bit field: Binary representation of Discord permissions
+* BitField: Binary representation of Discord permissions
-* Flag: Human readable string in MACRO_CASE (e.g., `'KICK_MEMBERS'`) that refers to a position in the permission bit field.
-You can find a list of all valid flags on the <DocsLink path="class/Permissions?scrollTo=s-FLAGS" /> page
 * Base Permissions: Permissions for roles the member has, set on the guild level
 * Final Permissions: Permissions for a member or role, after all overwrites are applied